ankitsaxena21/APIsPanda/README.md

 ![Github](https://raw.githubusercontent.com/ankitsaxena21/APIsPanda/master/screenshots/Screenshot_2020-06-14%20APIsPanda(1).png)

 It's easy to use.
-Clone the repository and run in browser using live server.
+Clone the repository, put your APIs keys at right place and run in browser using live server.